 You should use an officially released version.
 Release binaries are available on the releases page.

-On macOS you can install or upgrade to the latest released version with Homebrew:
+On MacOS you can install or upgrade to the latest released version with Homebrew:

 $ brew install dep $ brew upgrade dep

-If you're interested in hacking on
+If you're interested in getting the source code, or hacking on

 dep, you can install via